 Frances Watts (Australian)

 Frances Watts is an award-winning author of more than 25 books for younger readers.
-Her best selling picture books include Kisses for Daddy, Parsley Rabbit's Book about Books, It's a Story, Rory!, illustrated by David Legge, and Goodnight Mice!, illustrated by Judy Watson.
-2019 sees the release of two new picture books, My Friend Fred and Leonard Doesn’t Dance.
-Frances is also the author of fantasy/adventure series the Gerander Trilogy, and the medieval Sword Girl series.
-She lives in Sydney.
+Her bestselling picture books include Kisses for Daddy, Parsley Rabbit's Book about Books, and The Fearsome, Frightening, Ferocious Box, illustrated by David Legge, as well as Leonard Doesn't Dance and Goodnight Mice!, illustrated by Judy Watson.
+Frances is also the author of the medieval Sword Girl series and the Stinky Street series (under the name Alex Ratt).

 Zoe Norton Lodge (Australian)

 Zoe Norton Lodge has worked with the Chaser team on ABC TV shows including The Hamster Wheel, The Chaser’s Media Circus and The Chaser’s Election Desk and she was a writer and presenter on The Checkout for six years.
 Zoe is co-creator of Story Club, and has written approximately four million short stories.
 Zoe’s writing is widely published in Australian anthologies, including Best Australian Stories.
 Her first book of short stories was Almost Sincerely.
-She has just released Elizabella Meets Her Match, the first title in her new middle grade children’s book series.
+The first two titles in her new middle grade series Elizabella Meets Her Match, and Elizabella and the Great Tuckshop Takeover are out now.

 Georgia Norton Lodge (Australian)